aaronchongth/empty_proj/languages/cpp/topics/threads.md

-# threads and any other related topics :loop:
+# threads and any other related topics :speedboat:

-## threads
+## threads :loop:

 * keeping a bunch of threads alive,